 Founder and Principal

-As founder and main benefactor in the initial ten years, Dr.George and his vision for alleviating poverty and social justice are reflected in Shanti Bhavan.
+As founder and main benefactor in the initial ten years, Dr.George and his vision for alleviating poverty and social injustice are reflected in Shanti Bhavan.
 In 1995, Dr. Abraham George returned to India with the goal of making his contribution to reducing the injustices and inequalities he had observed from his travels throughout India, the media, and published works he studied.
 As a result, he started The George Foundation (TGF), a non-profit organization based in Bangalore, India, dedicated to the welfare of economically and socially disadvantaged people.

 In addition to Shanti Bhavan, established by TGF in 1997, the Foundation carries out several other initiatives dedicated to poverty alleviation, livelihood/income generation, education, health, and empowerment of women, such as: community development projects in housing, vocational training and the provision of safe drinking water, social entrepreneurship programs employing poor women in farming projects, and the Baldev Medical & Community Center that serves 17 villages and over 16,000 people.Dr.
 George’s keen interest in promoting democratic institutions and values also led him to create the Indian Institute of Journalism & New Media, Bangalore where he serves as the dean.